5 stars

 How to Get an LMIA?

 LMIAs are available through Employment and Social Development Canada (ESDC).
-You will then need to go through the appropriate program depending upon the type of position you are trying to fill.
+You will then need to go through the appropriate program depending on the type of position you are trying to fill.
 This includes programs for high-wage earner positions, low-wage earner positions, seasonal agricultural positions, and agricultural positions.

 High-Wage Earner Positions